 These are appointed by Lancashire County Council.

 The Headteacher is a member of the Governing Body unless he/she chooses not to be.
 In either case the Headteacher has the right to attend meetings of the Governing Body.

-The complete Governing Body is, therefore, made up of fourteen members.
+The complete Governing Body is, therefore, made up of twelve members.
 They have between them a wide variety of skills, expertise and experience.